Sony’s latest flagship device, the Xperia 1, is equipped with a powerful Qualcomm Snapdragon 855 SoC. But, unfortunately, it was launched for €999.

 If you’re looking for an Android phone with excellent cameras and a broad range of features, Sony offers one of the best options available.
 Overall, the quality is good enough for a smartphone in this price range.
 But some high-quality shots will not be possible with only one camera.

-On May 16, Sony released the XperiaOpens in a new tab.
-1, a smartphone with a 6.5-inch display and 4K resolution.
+On May 16, Sony released the Xperia 1, a smartphone with a 6.5-inch display and 4K resolution.
 Specs-wise, it runs the Qualcomm Snapdragon 855 chipset, which means it is no less potent than Samsung’s Galaxy S10.
 The list price of the Xperia 1 is $ 999 in the United States.
 The price is relatively high compared to other flagships like the iPhone XS and Galaxy S10.

-Read 14 Smartphones With The Best Cameras InOpens in a new tab.
+Read 14 Smartphones With The Best Cameras In

 Sony Xperia 1 III: Display